wp-plugins/hotspots/readme.txt

 * Different heat maps are drawn when you resize the window, modify zoom levels and device pixel ratios to cater for responsive design
 * You can configure how many mouse clicks or touch screen taps are necessary to be hot, the size and also the opacity of the circle
 * You can apply URL filters to enable or disable the plugin for specific pages on your website (this can be useful for performance reasons)
+* Hide mouse clicks and touch screen taps from specific user roles when drawing heat maps
+* Schedule a start date/time and an end date/time for saving mouse clicks and touch screen taps

 = Demo =
 Here's a demo of the heat map of mouse clicks and touch screen taps overlayed on the Home page of a website for 1600px width, go to http://danielpowney.com/?drawHeatMap=true&width=1600&devicePixelRatio=1&zoomLevel=1.
 Make sure you resize width to 1600px (there's always an information panel at the bottom right of the page to help you).